 Nine months later, Lyle was in remission.
 It was time to get his insides in order.
 Dr. Bharat created a tube out of part of Lyle’s stomach, and pulled it behind his breast bone and in front of his heart to connect to what was left of his esophagus.

-After his second surgery, Lyle spent a month in the hospital before going through rehabilitation to regain his strength.
+After his second surgery, he underwent his treatment with care from the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+Lyle spent a month in the hospital before going through rehabilitation to regain his strength.
 When he was discharged from the hospital, he continued to build his strength by taking long walks in the backyard with his wife, daughters and grandchildren by his side.

 “My dad wasn’t just battling cancer.
 He was battling the aftermath of a rare surgical procedure with unforeseen setbacks and unbelievable triumphs,” says Lyle’s daughter Mackenzie.
 “He showed a kind of bravery I’ve never seen before.
 He is a warrior.”